-\\\\Criminal Offense Record Act (CORI), and Sex Offender Registry Information (SORI)\\\\
+Criminal Offense Record Act (CORI), and Sex Offender Registry Information (SORI)

-Students enrolled in EDU 101, EDU 104, EDU 208, and EDU 213 subject to a CORI/SORI check and review pursuant to the Criminal Record Information Act, Massachusetts General Laws, Chapter 6 Section 172-178, and Massachusetts General Laws, Chapter 18a, Section 1, et seq., and regulations promulgated pursuant to such statutes.
+Students enrolled in EDU 100, EDU 104, EDU 101, EDU 208, and EDU 213 will be subject to a CORI/SORI check and review pursuant to the Criminal Record Information Act,

+Massachusetts General Laws, Chapter 6, Section 172-178, and Massachusetts General Laws, Chapter 18a, Section 1, et seq., and regulations promulgated pursuant to such statutes.
 Applicants with a court record/past conviction may be unable to participate in student teaching.
-If a student is ineligible to do student teaching due to a criminal record, the student will not be able to graduate from the Education Program.
-The College policy can be found in the Student Handbook.
+If a student is ineligible to do student teaching due to a criminal record, the student will not be able to graduate from the Early Childhood Program.
+The college policy can be found in the Student Handbook.